Rameez102/Bank/README.md

 There are four operations user can perfom.

-User can sign up with email & password
+* User can sign up with email & password
-User can deposit money
+* User can deposit money
-User can withdraw money
+* User can withdraw money
-User can see the account balance and statement.
+* User can see the account balance and statement

 Prerequisites: